shubhamtalbar96/CS595J_Blog/README.md

 <p></p>

 <p align = "left">
 The following blog is an attempt to simplify and understand the use of Diffusion Models in complex conditional language generation tasks.
-This article is based on the paper DIFFUSEQ: Sequence To Sequence Text Generation With Diffusion Models
+This article is based on the paper <strong>DIFFUSEQ: Sequence To Sequence Text Generation With Diffusion Models</strong>
 </p>

 <!-- more -->